 Looking for funding to get your start-up business off the ground?
 Raising seed capital is no small feat but there are a number of things you can do to ensure your business has the best chances of securing a loan.

 In order to help you get your small business loan approved, the government-backed Start Up Loans Company has outlined 10 essential questions you need to ask yourself before applying for funding.

 1. Have you written a business plan?

 A written business plan is one of the first steps in turning your business idea into a reality.
 It helps to clarify your business idea and identify any potential problems.
 When applying for funding, your business plan is the ‘face’ of your application, so make sure it’s saying what you want it to say.
-If you’re struggling with structuring or writing your business plan, you can use these guides.

 2. Do you have proof of any sales or contracts discussed in your business plan?